SBK3: Gene

 SBK3 is found on the minus strand of chromosome 19 in humans: 19q13.42.
 Its reference isoform consists of 4,985 bases.
 Nearby genes include SBK2, a paralog to SBK3, as well as SSC5D, ZNF579, and FIZ1.

 Transcripts

 SBK3 has five exons; however, only four are included in the final mRNA transcript.
 SBK3 is found to have one isoform outside of its typical transcript.
 The reference isoform does not include exon 2 and isoform X1 does not include exon 1.

 Protein

 General properties

-SBK3's reference protein has a predicted molecular mass of 38.5 kDa and isoelectric point of 4.71 pI.
+SBK3's reference protein has a predicted molecular mass of 38.5 kDa and an isoelectric point of 4.71 pI.
 SBK3 has a significantly higher presence of proline amino acids than most proteins, which aligns with its proline-rich compositional bias that spans residues 189-278.
 The exact function of this proline-rich region in SBK3 is yet to be determined; however, prior research states that it's the region in which the SH3 domain of interacting proteins binds to SBK3.